LucasP1vko/MVHUB/README.md

 - __Contact form__

-- This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+- This page will allow the user to get in touch with MV-HUB.
+- MV-HUB mission is to help users with knowledge and also with any individal problems, questions, opinions or ideas from the community.
+- The user will be able to specify what typo of contact they request so it will be easier to filter it and get more specified answers.
+- The user will be
+asked to submit their full name and email address to get informations in return.
+- Below you can find contact form in 3 versions for each size of screen: desktop, laptop and mobile.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)